Research integrity in practice

 Contact a research integrity advisor for more information about authorship issues or if you are concerned about any aspect of authorship practice at the University.

-Contact Research Ethics and Integrity at firstname.lastname@example.org if you are from outside Macquarie University and have concerns about authorship practices at the University.
+Contact Research Integrity at firstname.lastname@example.org if you are from outside Macquarie University and have concerns about authorship practices at the University.

 Publication and dissemination of research findings

 Distribution of research findings is a critical part of the research process.
 Typically, research is not considered complete until the findings have been published.
 However, researchers need to be aware of any agreements with funding providers that might prescribe if, when and how research findings can be disseminated.

 Dissemination of research findings typically involves formal publication in journals or books but also includes sharing the research in non-refereed publications, webpages and other media and digital repositories.